 - workers who were very or extremely stressed about their financial situation.

-Workers who reported stress related to stigmatisation of mental health problems were at the greatest risk of high/very high psychological distress.
+Workers who reported stress related to the stigmatisation of mental health problems were at the greatest risk of high/very high psychological distress.
 High psychological distress can affect concentration, productivity and workplace safety (click here to read about the high loss of productivity due to psychological distress).

 - Missing special events